QuantLet/DMF/DMFchord/README.md

 Datafile : 'DMFchord.csv - The data set contains the adjacency matrix'

-Input: a (n x n)-matrix with the number of co-authorships, additionally a matrix specifying the colors
+Input: 'a (n x n)-matrix with the number of co-authorships, additionally a matrix specifying the colors'

 Output: 'Boxplots for age and ranking scores of HB, RP and GS for Top-458 scientists within each ranking system for December 2015.
 The red lines denote the median, whereas the dotted lines introduce the mean.'
 ```